AnandSGit/hybridpipe.io/README.md

 ```

 #### NOTE:
-For now, since there is no deployment specification defined for App messaging, we are deploying platforms directly on top of OS to extract better performance (Not as Container, eventhough we have created the Dockerfile to make these systems as containers) - This would be taken in phase2 once we have clear understanding on deployments for overall App systems.
+For now, since there is no deployment specification defined for App messaging, we are deploying platforms directly on
+ top of OS to extract better performance (Not as Container, even-though we have created the Dockerfile to make these systems as containers) - This would be taken in phase2 once we have clear understanding on deployments for overall App systems.

 ### TLS
 Using OpenSSL For TLS Client and Server Certificates generation with Local Self signed CA